 Some test which might help to diagnose menorrhagia include:

 - Ultrasound or laparoscopy.
-This tests due to its imaging abilities helps to show the image of your uterus, pelvis and ovaries using sound waves/ direct visualization and so can help detect abnormalities if spotted.
+These tests due to its imaging abilities help to show the image of your uterus, pelvis and ovaries using sound waves/ direct visualization and so can help detect abnormalities if spotted.

 - Pap smear/test.
 This test works with the collection of cells from your cervix.
 These cells are tested to look out for inflammation or an infection around the cervix which may be cancerous and so lead to heavy bleeding when you menstruate or irregularly.